 Explanation of motion voting process

-The voting page sent by OpaVote allows you to accept or reject the motion as described in the AGM agenda pack.
-The motion will be discussed further at the AGM, so you may wish to wait until the AGM before you click ‘Vote’ at the end of the email from OpaVote.
+The voting page sent by OpaVote allows you to accept or reject any motion as described in the AGM agenda pack (none in 2022).
+When a motion has been proposed, it will be discussed further at the AGM, so you may wish to wait until the AGM before you click ‘Vote’ at the end of the email from OpaVote.

 Will my vote be kept secret?